skofic/authentication-services/README.md

 - `collectionUser`: This collection contains all users that can be authenticated, the record is structured as follows:
     - `username`: The user code or name, *must be unique*.
-    - `role`: An array of terms that define what a user can do.
+    - `role`: An *array* of terms that define what a user can do.
 It is possible to set custom codes for custom purposes, these are the terms that the system *currently recognises*:
         - `admin`: The user can *create* and *manage users* and *consult session information*.
-    - `default`: A boolean indicating whether the user is default or not.
+    - `default`: A *boolean* indicating whether the user is default or not.
-    - `auth`: This property is never visible using the services, it contains authentication data structured as follows:
+    - `auth`: This property is *never visible using the services*, it contains authentication data structured as follows:
-        - `method`: The hashing algoritm used to create passwords.
+        - `method`: The *hashing algoritm* used to create passwords.
-        - `salt`: The password salt.
+        - `salt`: The password *salt*.
-        - `hash`: The password hash.
+        - `hash`: The password *hash*.
 - `collectionSession`: This collection stores *user sessions*, it features the `uid`, the session creation, `created`, and expiration, `expires`, time stamps and the session `data` which contains the session `user` record.
 - `collectionSettings`: This collection contains the *settings* for the *administrator* and *other users* holding the *token key*, *code* and *password*.
 It also contains the *cookie secret*.
 - `collectionError`: This collection is supposed to contain standard error records, *this collection is not yet in use*.
 - `collectionLog`: This collection is supposed to contain the logs,  *this collection is not yet in use*.

-These collection should be only managed by services, their access should be reserved to specific services.
+These collection should be only managed by services, their access should be limited to authentication services.

 ## Services

-The services are divided into three sections: one section handling user authentication, another handling user credentials creation and management, and a utilities section containing a selection of general purpose helper services.
+The services are divided into three sections: one section handling user *authentication*, another handling user *credentials* creation and management, and a *utilities* section containing a selection of general purpose helper services.

 ### Authentication

-This set of services can be used to authenticate users and determine the current user.
+This set of services can be used to *authenticate* and get *information* on the *current user*.

 #### Login

-Use this service to authenticate.
+Use this service to *authenticate*.

 The service expects the user code, `username`, and password, `password`, in the body.